Keith-2307/Smart-Contracts-with-Solidity/README.md

 * Distribute company shares for employees in a "deferred equity incentive plan" automatically.

-## Instructions

-This assignment has three levels of difficulty, with each contract increasing in complexity and capability.
-Although it is highly recommended you complete all three contracts, you are only required to solve one of the three contracts.
-We recommend you start with Level 1, then move forward as you complete the challenges.
-You can build all three with the skills you already have!

-* **Level One** is an `AssociateProfitSplitter` contract.
-This will accept ether into the contract, and divide it evenly among associate-level employees.
-This will allow the human resources department to pay employees quickly and efficiently.

-* **Level Two** is a `TieredProfitSplitter` that will distribute different percentages of incoming ether to employees at different tiers/levels.
-For example, the CEO gets paid 60%, CTO 25%, and Bob gets 15%.

-* **Level Three** is a `DeferredEquityPlan` that models traditional company stock plans.
-This contract will automatically manage 1000 shares, with an annual distribution of 250 shares over four years for a single employee.

 ### Starting your project

 Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `AssociateProfitSplitter.sol` using the starter code for Level One above.